 In the previous section, SHOWER model parameters and default values used for exposure estimates in the Report were described.
-Values for the following model parameter values were selected or modified for the exposure estimates in this Report: chemical concentrations, number of people in the residence, duration and timing of showers, time away from the residence, and size of the residence.
+Values for the following model parameters were selected or modified for the exposure estimates in this Report: number of people in the residence, duration and timing of showers/baths, time away from the residence, and size of the residence.
 The values and bases for these decisions are described here.